chazzka/clanekforest/clanek.md

 In the proposed solution, there are two main alteration concepts to the original solution.

  1. For each of the features, Isolation Forest was added a *range*.
- 2. The split point is evaluated based on the given feature's *range*.
+ 2. The split point is in the middle of the given feature's *range*.

 The evaluation of a range starts by selecting some initial (either random or user defined) range for each dimension of N-dimensional problem.